 Five Tips to Get Your Cortisol in Sync

-- "Exercises to relax."
-Breathing exercises, yoga, and meditation are all great ways to soothe your mind and body before bed.
+Deep breathing exercises, yoga and meditation are all great ways to soothe your mind and body before bed.
 Try a guided meditation if you find it hard to sit still.
 Dim lighting also helps an activated nervous system, so create a soothing atmosphere in your home, especially in the evenings.

-- Try cryotherapy.
-One study demonstrated that after two whole-body cryotherapy sessions, cortisol decreased, and DHEA (Dehydroepiandrosterone, another adrenal hormone) was reduced.
+One study demonstrated that after two Whole Body Cryotherapy sessions, cortisol decreased, and DHEA (Dehydroepiandrosterone, another adrenal hormone) was reduced.
 After 14 consecutive sessions, cortisol, DHEA, and estradiol (estrogen) decreased; testosterone increased.